OpenDMA/opendma-spec/OpenDMA-Spec.md

 12. `opendma:System`, single value, Boolean, not null
 13. `opendma:Choices`, multi value, Reference, can be empty

+> Conclusion:
+> There exists exactly one valid class object (§8.3) in each context (§4) that describes property info objects.

+The qualified name of the valid class info object that descibes property info objects is `opendma:PropertyInfo`.

-These constraints apply to the properties:
+These constraints apply to the property values of property info objects:

-- There exists exactly one valid class object (§8.3) in each context (§4) that describes property info objects.
-The qualified name of this object is `opendma:PropertyInfo`.
-The “Class” property has to contain a reference to a valid class object (§8.3) that is or extends this object.
+- The `opendma:Class` property has to contain a reference to a valid class object (§8.3) that is or extends the valid class object with the qualified name `opendma:PropertyInfo`.

-- The value of “DataType” must be one of the list of numeric data type ids (§2.5).
+- The value of `opendma:DataType` must be one of the list of numeric data type ids (§2.5).

-- The value of “ReferenceClass” must contain a refence to a valid class object (§8.3) or a valid aspect object (§8.4) if and only if the value of “DataType” is 8.
-It must be null otherwise.
+- The value of `opendma:ReferenceClass` must contain a refence to a valid class object (§8.3) or a valid aspect object (§8.4) if and only if the value of `opendma:DataType` is `8`.
+It must be `null` otherwise.

 #### §10 Effective properties list

-The *effective properties list* of a valid class object (§8.3) or valid aspect object (\$8.4) *c* is a list of property info objects (§9) defined as follows:
+The *effective properties list* of a valid class object (§8.3) or valid aspect object ($8.4) *c* is a list of property info objects (§9) defined as follows:

-1.  all property info objects (§9) of *c*’s `opendma:Properties` Property are part of the effective properties list, and
+1.  all property info objects (§9) of *c*’s `opendma:DeclaredProperties` property are part of the effective properties list, and
-2.  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s `opendma:SuperClass` property are part of the effective properties list.
+2.  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s `opendma:SuperClass` property are part of the effective properties list, unless there is a property info object with the same `opendma:Name` and
+	`opendma:Namespace` in `opendma:DeclaredProperties` and the data type of both objects is `8` (“Reference”) and the valid class object referenced by `opendma:ReferenceClass` of the property info object in `opendma:DeclaredProperties` is or extends the valid class object referenced by `opendma:ReferenceClass` of the property info object in the effective properties list of the valid class object referenced by *c*’s `opendma:SuperClass` property.
 3.  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s `opendma:Aspects` property are part of the effective properties list.

+Constraints:
+The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all property info objects of a valid class object or valid aspect object.

 #### §11 Choice value object